growthbook/growthbook-js/README.md

 -  **Use your existing event tracking** (GA, Segment, Mixpanel, custom)
 -  **Adjust variation weights and targeting** without deploying new code

-**Note**: This library is just for running A/B tests.
+**Note**: This library is just for running A/B tests in Javascript.
 To analyze results, use the Growth Book App (https://github.com/growthbook/growthbook).

 ## Installation